Working with sections and blocks

 Here’s how to add a block to a section:

-1. Click the plus for the section.
+Click the plus for the section.

-1. Select block to add.
+Select block to add.
+All blocks are listed after “Blocks”.

+There’s many, many blocks you can use.
 You add additional blocks, work with the settings, move or delete blocks the same way as editors do when editing a page, see: Working with blocks

 Note!
 When editing a page, blocks that belong to the page type may be locked, meaning they can not be moved or deleted, and settings for those blocks can’t be edited.
 But content can be edited, if applicable, using Write mode.
 For more information on this, see Lock a block or not, below.